XAli-SHX/Set-and-Unset-DNS-Python/README.md

 - If this script is not working for you try to run the terminal as administrator or super-user and then run python file in terminal.
+- If the terminal windows pop-ups and it takes relatively a lot of time, don't close it and let it finishes its job.
+  The pop-ups should be closed automatically